Friday, September 15th, New York Botanical Garden

 200th Street and Kazimiroff Blvd, Bronx, NY 10458

 MetroNorth Harlem line trains stop at Botanical Garden Station.
 Subway D and 4 trains have stops on Bedford Park Blvd., and the connecting bus 26 stops just outside the Botanical Garden’s Mosholu entrance.

-In extremely inclement weather, you can email the Program Coordinator, Uli Lorimer at email@example.com with the subject line “Torrey Lecture Cancelation Inquiry” to inquire about lecture changes.
+In extremely inclement weather, you can email the Program Coordinator, Jessica Allen at firstname.lastname@example.org with the subject line “Torrey Lecture Cancelation Inquiry” to inquire about lecture changes.